2015 Oldham West and Royton by-election: Background and candidates

 The by-election was caused by the death of the sitting Member of Parliament (MP) Michael Meacher on 21 October 2015; Meacher had been the Labour Party MP for the seat since its creation in 1997 and had represented its predecessor seat of Oldham West since 1970.

 A writ for the by-election was moved in Parliament on 2 November 2015, setting polling day as 3 December 2015.

-Jim McMahon held the seat for Labour with a winning 62% of the vote, an increase of 7.3 percentage points.
-There was a 40.3% turnout.